Super Bowl LVIII

-The game began with the two teams exchanging possessions until the second quarter, where a trick play culminated in 49ers runningback Christian McCaffery increasing San Francisco's score to 10–3 by halftime.
-However, in the third quarter, following the Chiefs' second field goal and subsequent punt, the ball was fumbled and recovered by Kansas City after it bounced off the shoe of 49ers' cornerback Darrell Luter Jr., which set up the Chiefs in the red zone to take the lead at 10–13.
-The 49ers responded with a touchdown drive that carried into the fourth quarter, with a field goal attempt by 49ers kicker Jake Moody getting blocked by Chiefs linebacker Leo Chenal, leaving the score 16–13 with 11:20 left in regulation.
-Following several successful field goal attempts by both teams, the game went into overtime as the Chiefs' fourth successful field goal attempt by kicker Harrison Butker, ended regulation to tie the score once again at 19–19.
+The game began with the two teams exchanging possessions until the second quarter, where a trick play culminated in 49ers runningback Christian McCaffrey increasing San Francisco's score to 10–3 by halftime.
+However, in the third quarter, following the Chiefs' second field goal and subsequent punt, the ball was fumbled and recovered by Kansas City after it bounced off the shoe of 49ers' cornerback Darrell Luter Jr., which set up the Chiefs in the red zone to take the lead at 13–10.
+The 49ers responded with a touchdown drive that carried into the fourth quarter, with an extra point attempt by 49ers kicker Jake Moody getting blocked by Chiefs linebacker Leo Chenal, leaving the score 16–13 with 11:20 left in regulation.
+Following several successful field goal attempts by both teams, the game went into overtime as the Chiefs' fourth successful field goal by kicker Harrison Butker ended regulation to tie the score once again at 19–19.
 In overtime, San Francisco won the coin toss and elected to first possess the ball.
-They were then stalled at the Chiefs' 9-yard-line, opting to settle for a field goal, making the score 22-19.
-During Kansas City's overtime drive, Mahomes drove the ball for a 75-yard gain.
-The game was then subsequently decided in its final play, nicknamed "Tom and Jerry", as Mahomes threw the ball to wide receiver Mecole Hardman, who ran toward the sideline during the pre-snap and walked the ball into the endzone, seconds away from an unprecedented second overtime and concluding the game at 22-25.
+They were then stalled at the Chiefs' 9-yard-line, opting to settle for a field goal, making the score 22–19.
+During Kansas City's overtime possession, Mahomes led a 75-yard drive.
+The game was then subsequently decided in its final play, nicknamed "Tom and Jerry", as Mahomes threw the ball to wide receiver Mecole Hardman, who ran toward the sideline during the pre-snap and walked the ball into the endzone, three seconds away from an unprecedented second overtime and concluding the game at 25–22.

-The Chiefs won its fourth Super Bowl title in franchise history, following victories in 1970's IV, 2020's LIV, and 2023's LVII.
-The 49ers were handed its third consecutive Super Bowl loss.
+It was the second overtime in Super Bowl history, the first being Super Bowl LI in 2017.
+The game was also the first Super Bowl to use the new overtime rules implemented during the 2022 season, and the first Super Bowl since its inception that George Toma did not serve as groundskeeper.
 The game's sellout attendance of 61,629 was the smallest unrestricted crowd in Super Bowl history due to the seating capacity of Allegiant Stadium, and the smallest unrestricted NFL Championship attendance since December 1946 (58,346).
-For the third straight year the Super Bowl was played in the Western United States, following host cities Inglewood, California, in LVI and Glendale, Arizona, in LVII.
-It was the first Super Bowl since its inception that George Toma did not serve as groundskeeper.
-It was also the second simulcast in Super Bowl history, and the first since Super Bowl I.